ddeatrich/weatheralerts/documentation/DOCUMENTATION.md

 ![Sample overview](/sensor.png)

-The main *weatheralerts* sensor will be given the name of your zone or county and can be changed via the Home Assistant Settings menu.
-Click the into the *Settings* menu in the web UI, click the *Devices & Services* option on the *Settings* menu, and then select *Entities* option from the top horizontal menu.
-Then, use the search to search box to search for your county name and you should be able to find the new sensor for the alerts.
+The main *weatheralerts* sensor will be given the name "sensor.weatheralerts_1".
+Do not change this.

 This main sensor state will be the number of alerts that are currently active, or it will be set to `unavailable` if *weatheralerts* is unable to update the sensor due to problems with the weather.gov API server.
 Due to the possiblity of the state being `unavailable`, you need to be careful when using it as a trigger for automations.
 Additional conditions may need to be applied to automations to prevent unwanted re-triggering.